As an admin, you can configure advanced Gmail settings for your organization. For example, you can:

-- Set up sophisticated filters and whitelist IP addresses where you expect to receive legitimate mail.
+- Set up sophisticated filters and allowlist IP addresses where you expect to receive legitimate mail.

 - Specify where inbound messages are delivered.